Terms and conditions

-Graduands must submit their online form to register for graduation by Monday 11 December 2017.
+Graduands must submit their online form to register for graduation by 5.00 pm on Monday 10 December 2018.
 Graduands who submit their registration form after the deadline are not guaranteed attendance at their graduation ceremony.
 No tickets will be allocated until a registration form has been submitted.

 If you graduate ‘in absentia’ at a graduation ceremony you will not be permitted to attend a future ceremony for the same degree.